Share

 Interest Rate Comparison

 Compare the interest rates of your credit card debt and the 401k loan.
-While 401k loans often have lower interest rates, remember that the real cost is the potential growth of your retirement savings.
+While 401k loans typically offer much lower interest rates, remember that the real cost of that loan should factor in the potential lost growth of your retirement savings.
 Make sure to weigh this against the benefits of paying off high-interest credit card debt.

 Emergency Fund Availability

-Considering these factors can help you make an informed decision about whether to use a 401k loan to pay off credit card debt.
-It's a complex choice that requires careful thought and planning.
+Considering these factors can help you make an informed decision about whether or not to use a 401k loan to pay off your credit card debt.
+It's a complex choice that requires careful thinking and planning.

 Steps to Take if You Decide to Use a 401k Loan